bartbes/CubeCreate/docs/source/guide/compiling.rst

        $ make
        $ make install

-   If you have a dualcore processor, you can use -j2 as make argument.
+   If you have a multicore processor, you can use -jNUMCORES+1 as make argument.

-   If you want to build an experimental webbrowser plugin, provide -DINTENSITY_PLUGIN=1 as cmake argument.

-   See more info about webbrowser plugin at the end of this page.

 3. You're done, you should have binaries in CCROOT/bin and libraries in CCROOT/lib.

 Windows
 =======

-On Windows, you don't need to get many dependencies, since most of them is already provided with CC.
+On Windows, you don't need to get many dependencies, since most of them is already provided with cC.
-If you have 64bit windows, get 32bit versions of dependencies, 64bit builds of CC are not yet supported on Windows.
+If you have 64bit windows, get 32bit versions of dependencies, 64bit builds of cC are not yet supported on Windows.

 You need to get:

 1. CMake from www.cmake.org.
 Install it into standard directory.
 Let it write PATH variable when installing so it works correctly.
-2. Python from www.python.org. **Note:** The batch files etc. assume you are using Python 2.6.x, so get 2.6.X release (currently 2.6.5 - http://python.org/download/releases/2.6.5/ , CC will be updated to latest soon)
+2. Python from www.python.org. **Note:** The batch files etc. assume you are using Python 2.6.x, so get 2.6.X release (currently 2.6.6 - http://python.org/download/releases/2.6.6/ , cC will be updated to latest soon)
    Install it into C:\\Python26 as usual and install it for ALL USERS.
    After installing, run Control panel of Windows, edit environment variables of system and append this into PATH: